gilper0x/ForeverGM/README.md

 # ForeverGM
-- deploy on testnet EVM
+- deploy on testnet chain
 - verify contract on blockscan and input the source code (ForeverGM.sol)